Before you apply

 Prior Recipients

-Lead artists who received Creative Work Fund grants in October 2019, September 2020, or October 2021 are not eligible to re-apply as lead artists.
+Lead artists who received Creative Work Fund grants in 2021, 2022, or 2023 are not eligible to apply as lead artists.

-An artist who played a role in a recently-supported Creative Work Fund project but who was not the lead artist may apply as a lead artist for a 2022 request.
+An artist who played a non-lead role in a recently-supported Creative Work Fund project may apply as a lead artist for a 2024 request.

 Nonprofit Status

-An organization that clearly fills a charitable or educational purpose but does not have nonprofit status may apply with a nonprofit fiscal sponsor.
-Some public agencies (e.g. the Oakland Recreation and Parks Department) also have applied using fiscal sponsors.
+An organization or collective that clearly fills a charitable or educational purpose but does not have nonprofit status may apply with a nonprofit fiscal sponsor.
+Public agencies may apply using a fiscal sponsor.

 Geography